tanushriskr/Loan-Risk-and-Portfolio-Analytics-Dashboards/README.md

 ## Contributors

-- @Shivani — Borrower Risk & Loan Profile Dashboard
+- @shivanir23 — Borrower Risk & Loan Profile Dashboard
--  — Loan Portfolio Performance Dashboard
+- @tanushriskr Loan Portfolio Performance Dashboard

 ---

 ## Contact

-For questions or collaboration opportunities, feel free to connect on [LinkedIn] or open an issue in this repository.
+For questions or collaboration opportunities, feel free to connect on linkedin or open an issue in this repository.

 ---